 It's the ultimate compliment that can be paid to a luxury SUV - that it offers a driving experience on par with that of a large premium sedan.
 The primary goal for high end crossover vehicles is to offer the additional passenger and hauling capacity that family shoppers are looking for while simultaneously masking the extra girth and higher center of gravity that comes with those features.
 Modern technology has given engineers and designers the ability to produce sport utility vehicles that transcend their size and provide car-like handling.
 Let's take a quick look at eight luxury suvs that drive like much smaller sedans.

-The 2012 Cadillac SRX is another wagon-replacement that is not quite as spry as some of its competitors but which manages to keep its ride locked down and comfortable - as befits a crossover wearing Cadillac wreath.
-All Cadillac SRX models offer five passenger seating as well as 61 cubic feet of total cargo space, and the Performance trim does add an extra bit of spice to the vehicle's driving dynamics through the installation of a stiffer suspension system with adaptive shock absorbers and 20-inch wheels.
+The 2015 Cadillac SRX is another wagon replacement that is not quite as spry as some of its competitors but which manages to keep its ride locked down and comfortable - as befits a crossover wearing Cadillac wreath.
+All Cadillac SRX models offer five-passenger seating as well as 61 cubic feet of total cargo space, and the Performance trim does add an extra bit of spice to the vehicle's driving dynamics through the installation of a stiffer suspension system with adaptive shock absorbers and 20-inch wheels.
 The 2015 Cadillac SRX has simplified its drivetrain choices down to a single engine: a 3.6-liter V-6 that generates 308 horsepower and 265 lb-ft of torque.
 With a 7.1-second run to 60 mph the SRX is a reasonably quick performer, and all-wheel drive is available as an option with the crossover.
 Fuel economy for the Cadillac, which makes use of a six-speed automatic transmission, is reported as 17 mpg around town and 24 mph on the highway.

-The Lincoln MKX is a mid-size crossover vehicle that skews towards the comfort side of the ride spectrum, offering full-size sedan shoppers an alternative that maintains five-passenger capability but adds considerable cargo hauling potential (up to 69 cubic feet).
+The 2015 Lincoln MKX is a mid-size crossover vehicle that skews towards the comfort side of the ride spectrum, offering full-size sedan shoppers an alternative that maintains five-passenger capability but adds considerable cargo hauling potential (up to 69 cubic feet).
 The Lincoln MKX is found in front-wheel and all-wheel drive trims, both of which make use of the same 3.7-liter V-6 that is rated at 305 horsepower and 280 lb-ft of torque.
-A six-speed automatic transmission is responsible for managing the crossover's gear shifts (and plays a role in its 7.3 second 0-60-mph run), and fuel economy for the vehicle shows as 19-mpg city and 26-mpg highway.
+A six-speed automatic transmission is responsible for managing the crossover's gear shifts (and plays a role in its 7.3-second 0-60-mph run), and fuel economy for the vehicle shows as 18 mpg city and 26 mpg highway.